bsenftner/miniCMS/README.md

         - image, video and pdf embeds are working
       - Uploaded files have 'version control'
         - A Project Member is able to check out an uploaded file for modification
-        - While 'checked out' other Project Memebers can download the uploaded last version of that file
+        - While 'checked out' other Project Memebers can download the uploaded last version of that file, but they cannot upload a modified version
-          - It is clearly identified as 'locked for modification by Member username'
+          - It is clearly identified as 'locked for modification by username'
-        - After the 'checked out member' finished modification, they can upload the new version
+        - After the 'checked out member' finishes their changes, they can upload the new version
+          - This will unlock the file for other Project Members to modify
-          - Upon the upload, the file's version number increments
+          - Upon the modified file's upload, the file's version number increments and the older version is archived
       - All uploads go into an isolated Project directory requiring Project Membership to access
     - status can be unpublished, published or archived
       - once published, a memo can no longer be edited by non-admin project members